Bet365 bonus code: Get $200 bonus bets for Heat-Hornets, Suns-Blazers, Dodgers-Mets, NBA, MLB on Tuesday

 Bet365 bonus allows users to claim $200 in bonus bets for sports betting on Tuesday

 The latest bet365 bonus code gives new users $200 in bonus bets after placing a first wager of $10 or more, with the offer varying by state.
-The NBA play-in tournament begins on Tuesday night with Hornets vs. Heat and Suns vs. Trail Blazers, while every MLB team is in action, including Phillies vs. Cubs and Dodgers vs. Mets.
+The NBA play-in tournament begins on Tuesday night with Hornets vs. Heat (+6) and Suns vs. Trail Blazers (+3.5).
+Every MLB team is also in action, including Phillies vs. Cubs and Dodgers vs. Mets.
 Claim $200 in bonus bets with a $10 bet by signing up for bet365 Sportsbook here:

 Full details can be found in our bet365 bonus code review.